OpenBankProject/OBP-API/README.md

 * Configuration

 * Edit the OBP-API/src/main/resources/props/default.props so that it contains the following lines.
+Please note that kafka.host is used by the producer and kafka.zookeeper_host is used by the consumer.
 This should be done on each node:

         connector=kafka
+        # Address to be used by consumer
         kafka.zookeeper_host=localhost:2181
+        # Address to be used by producer
+        kafka.host=localhost:9092
         kafka.request_topic=Request
         kafka.response_topic=Response